It happens. You buy new chicks and every spring you buy MORE new chicks. With all the new animals coming to your homestead it takes a little time.

 The first time I opened up the crate to let the chickens out was at night.
 When the older hens and our rooster were already tucked in for bed.

-I woke up at 5:30 am the next morning worried about my little chickies.
-Al was good.
-They were all huddled together and our Rooster- Amelio was hanging over them.
-I think he was laying down the lay and letting them know who’s boss.
+The next morning, I woke up at 5:30 am worried about my little chickies.
+All was good.
+They were all huddled together, and our Rooster- Amelio, was hanging over them.
+I think he was laying down the layers and letting them know who’s boss.

-That’s all find and dandy Ameilio until I walk in and you remember who is boss.
+That’s all fine and dandy, Ameilio, until I walk in and you remember who is boss.

-I took video for this post and one of my favorite things got caught on camera.
-If you don’t have a Rooster you’ll get a kick out of his duty to the ladies.
+I took a video for this post, and one of my favorite things got caught on camera.
+If you don’t have a Rooster, you’ll get a kick out of his duty to the ladies.

 Wondering when your chickens can go outside?

 As soon as your new chicks have their full feathers you can let them out into the chicken run.
-If you are free ranging or pasture raising your birds be mindful they are the perfect size for Hawks, Fox and other predators.
+If you are free ranging or pasture raising your birds, be mindful that they are the perfect size for Hawks, Fox, and other predators.

 To recap: Put your chicks in a crate inside your chicken coop.
 Let them get acquainted safely to the new flock.
 We did six days.
 I would say no less than three since it seems to be three days for chickens to adjust to a new coop.
 Let them out at night and keep an eye on them the next day!